 Introduce Yourself Personally

-It does not matter if you send an email or message on social media; always introduce yourself first.
+It does not matter if you send an email or message on social media such as Facebook, Instagram, or LinkedIn; always introduce yourself first.
 Send them a personalized brief that includes information about their recent purchase, and also let them know that you are always there to help if they need anything.

 Ask Them Questions

-Make sure to ask your customers questions so you can get to know them better.
-Find out what they like and don’t like, their needs, and how you can better serve them.
-Not only will this help you improve your products and services, but it will also show your customers that you care about their opinion.
+Make sure to ask your consumers questions so you can get to know them better.
+Find out what they like and don’t like their needs, and how you can better serve them.
+Not only will this help you improve your products and services, but it will also show your audience that you care about their opinion.

 Tell Them a Story